Geoff Chappell, Software Analyst

 At least in user mode, the EVENT_TRACE_SYSTEM_EVENT_INFORMATION structure supports the documented ADVAPI32 (or SECHOST) function TraceSetInformation for its information classes TraceStackTracingInfo (0x03) and TracePmcEventListInfo (0x08).
 In these cases, well-behaved user-mode software executing above ADVAPI32 does not call NtSetSystemInformation but prefers TraceSetInformation and therefore has no need of this structure.

 The EVENT_TRACE_SYSTEM_EVENT_INFORMATION structure is not documented.
-Its only known public existence in anything like plain text is a C-language definition in a header file named NTETW.H that appears in some editions of the Windows Driver Kit (WDK) for Windows 10.
+Its only known public existence in anything like plain text is a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.